-MOT intends to establish an Advisory Committee, headed by MOT Director General with members from the Ministry of Justice, Ministry of Finance, Prime Minister's Office, Innovation Authority, Israeli Police and two experts from industry/ academia.
-C4IR Israel will participate in committee discussions, representing the Innovation Authority.
+MOT is intending to establish an Advisory Committee, headed by DG MOT with members from Ministry of Justice, Ministry of Finance, Prime Minister's Office, Innovation Authority, Israel Police and two experts in the field from industry/ academy.
+C4IR Israel is going to take part in the committee's discussions as representatives of the Innovation Authority.